michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0097.md

 - n: the rapid series of noises made by the parts of a machine
 - v: cut unevenly with a chattering tool
 ### Family
-chatter: chattered, chatterer, chattering, chatters+;chatterer: chatterers;chattering: chatterings
+- chatter: chattered, chatterer, chattering, chatters+
+- chatterer: chatterers
+- chattering: chatterings
 ### Examples
 - The selection contains more of Chan’s paintings, which tend to be small; some hang over Baines pieces to spark visual chatter.
 - You’ve seen and heard the reports and the chatter about the long list of well-known people who died in 2016.